Application

 Initial commission and fund based trail commission will be generated by the platform operator, paid directly to the intermediary under the terms of business arrangements between the platform operator and the intermediary.

-There are two versions of a s615(6) Trust available from s615(6) Limited.
+There are two versions of a s615(6) Trust available from s615(6) Trustees Limited.
 The Scheme Rules provide for the same benefits but the trustee appointment is shaped by whether the principal employer to the scheme is prepared to act as trustee or not.

 Establishing a scheme will require the following steps:-